-In summer 2022, WSDOT's contractor, Granite Construction, will work to replace roughly 100 concrete panels along both directions of I-205 between the Glenn Jackson Bridge near the SR 14 interchange and the I-5/I-205 split and along southbound I-5 between Northeast 179th Street and the I-5/I-205 split.
+In summer 2022 and 2023, WSDOT's contractor, Granite Construction, will work to replace roughly 100 concrete panels along both directions of I-205 between the Glenn Jackson Bridge near the SR 14 interchange and the I-5/I-205 split and along southbound I-5 between Northeast 179th Street and the I-5/I-205 split.
 Several of the existing concrete panels are cracked, broken and not seated properly, causing an uneven driving surface.
 If they're not repaired and/or replaced, it can cause further deterioration to both interstates.

 Additionally, this project will also rehabilitate the bridge joints on several bridges along both directions of I-205, to extend the life of the bridges and create a smoother driving surface for all travelers for many years to come.

 What to expect

 During construction, travelers on both I-5 and I-205 will encounter nighttime single and double lane closures, ramp closures and temporary speed limit reductions at the following locations:

 - Southbound I-5, between Northeast 199th Street and the SR 502 overpass - 55 mph